MaxSteven/SOPGI/README.md

  Some of the functionality have been implemented in a simple fashion.
  Please update this repository if you add or improve anything.

+ Some part have been coded earlier and some other later in time so some may be a bit incorrect from a pure mathematical point of view then some other as I was learning on the go.
 ______________________________________________________

 # CONTENTS